neptune-ai/docs/docs/learn-about-neptune/team-management.rst

     :depth: 1
     :backlinks: top

-.. _how-to_team-management_create-organization:

-Organization Types
+Workspace Types
 ------------------

 .. _core-concepts_organization-types:

-An organization is a way to centrally manage projects, users and subscriptions.
+A *workspace* is a way to centrally manage projects, users and subscriptions.

-Neptune has two organization types: individual and team.
+Neptune has two workspace types: *individual* and *team*.

 Individual
 ^^^^^^^^^^
-* Each user is assigned individual organization with ``username`` as an organization name.
+* Each user is assigned an individual workspace with their ``username`` as the workspace name.
-* The user is the only member of this organization but may :ref:`invite collaborators <how-to_team-management_invite-to-project>` to projects.
+* The user is the only member of this workspace but may :ref:`invite collaborators <how-to_team-management_invite-to-project>` to projects.
-* The user can create an unlimited number of projects in the individual organization.
+* The user can create an unlimited number of projects in their individual workspace.

 Team
 ^^^^
-* A team organization comes in handy when an entire team needs to be managed centrally.
+* A team workspace comes in handy when an entire team needs to be managed centrally.
-* Once :ref:`created <how-to_team-management_create-organization>`, a team organization can be managed by the :ref:`organization Admin <core-concepts_user-roles_organization-admin>`.
-This include users and subscription.
+* Once :ref:`created <how-to_team-management_create-organization>`, a team workspace can be managed by the :ref:`workspace Admin <core-concepts_user-roles_organization-admin>`.
+The admin can manage users and subscription settings.
-* Only users who joined team organization can browse its content, subject to the assigned :ref:`role <core-concepts_user-roles>` in the organization or project.
+* Only users who joined team workspace can browse its content, subject to the assigned :ref:`role <core-concepts_user-roles>` in the workspace or project.

 Learn more about :ref:`project types <core-concepts_project-types>` and :ref:`user roles <core-concepts_user-roles>`.